Day One: Tuesday 13th March 2018

 Jean-Dominique Bütikofer, Head Emerging Markets Fixed Income, Voya Investment Management

-Sergey Dergachev, Senior Portfolio Manager, Union Investment Privatfonds GmbH, Germany
+Sergey Dergachev, Functional Head EM Corporate Debt, Union Investment Privatfonds GmbH, Germany

 - How have geopolitical and macroeconomic concerns both within South Africa and across the continent impacted financing options and banking strategies?

 - Which countries outside of South Africa are the banks turning their attention to in 2018?
 Where do they see growth opportunities?